Court of Audit of Belgium: History

 The Court of Audit can trace its historical lineage to the Chamber of Accounts in the County of Flanders and Chamber of Accounts established in 1386 for Flanders and Burgundy by Philip the Bold.
 By letters of patent in 1406, Philip's second son Antoine of Burgundy set up a chamber of accounts for the Duchy of Brabant.
 The Chamber of Accounts was entrusted with the monitoring and the closing of the accounts of all paymasters of the duchy.
 These Chambers existed in various forms until the independence of Belgium in 1830.
 After the independence the National Congress voted on 30 December 1830 to establishing the Court of Audit of which the first members were appointed on 6 January 1831.
 Article 116 of the Constitution of 1831 enshrined the existence of this institution and defined its powers.

 In 1955 it hosted II INCOSAI, the second triennial convention of the International Organization of Supreme Audit Institutions.

-Since January 1984, the Court of Audit is situated in Rue de la Régence 2, Brussels, in the former Palace of the Count of Flanders.
+Since January 1984, the Court of Audit is situated in the former Palace of the Count of Flanders at 2, rue de la Régence/Regentschapsstraat, Brussels.